Thousands queue overnight in Edinburgh to pay respects to Queen

 “We were told (we would need to wait) about 11 hours.
 We accepted this but later found out it was not the case,” he added.
 “Some people, including myself, felt it was perhaps a little bit of scaremongering to get the crowd numbers down a bit.”

-Members of the public started going into the cathedral at about 6pm, and the procession was temporarily paused to allow the royal family to take part in a short vigil at about 8pm.
+Members of the public started going into the cathedral at about 6pm on Monday.

+Shortly after 6am on Tuesday the Scottish Government said the approximate waiting time was roughly two hours but added that that is expected to lengthen during the morning.

+It advised people wishing to join the queue to go prepared and dressed for the weather.

 Register for free to continue reading